zebscripts/AFK-Daily/README.md

 **Can I get banned by using this script?**

 I've tried getting in contact with Lilith through various means, and until this day I did **not** get an answer from them.
-In their [Term os Service](https://www.lilithgames.com/termofservice.html) is the following quote:
+Their [Term of Service](https://www.lilithgames.com/termofservice.html) states the following:

 > You agree not to do any of the following while using our Services, Lilith Content, or User Content: [...]
 Use cheats, exploits, hacks, bots, mods or third party software designed to gain an advantage, perceived or actual, over other Members, or modify or interfere with the Service; [...]

 In my opinion, this does **not** include this script, as players don't gain any type of advantage over other players.
 Maybe time in their life, but that's about it...
 I can also let you know there's a really low chance for Lilith to find out you're using this script, unless they actively try to search for it.
 And I doubt they're willing to spend resources into that.

 Do with this information what you want.
-I'm not responsible at all if anything happens to your account. **Use at your own risk.**
+I'm *not responsible at all* if anything happens to your account. **Use at your own risk.**

 **Will this ever be available on iOS?**